rmosolgo/graphql-ruby/readme.md

 Nodes map to objects in your application (maybe something in your database, maybe some other object like `current_user`).
 They have:

-- fields, which yield values
+- fields, which yield values or other objects
-- edges, which expose one-to-many relationships
+- connections, which expose one-to-many relationships
 - `__type__`, which allows introspection on that node type (name, description, fields, edges)
 - a `cursor`, which is an opaque string defined by the server.